-3.1 Bracknell Forest Council's Vision and delivery of objectives
+3.1 Bracknell Forest Council's Vision and delivery of the Council Plan

-- 3.1.1 The Council's vision of its purpose and intended outcomes for citizens and service users is set out in six overarching corporate priorities which are underpinned by 11 medium term objectives and 72 key actions.
-The main ways it is communicated are via the Council's public website, intranet, Town and Country magazine (the Councils news paper for residents) and Chief Executive Briefings. - 3.1.2 The corporate priorities set out in the Annual Report 2012 were developed after extensive consultation with the community, residents, employees, strategic partners and local businesses in order for the priorities to be consistent with their needs and aspirations. - 3.1.3 Objectives and key actions are cascaded internally through service plans, team business plans and individual performance development reviews.
+- 3.1.1 During 2015/16 the Council developed a new Council Plan for 2015-2019 which articulates a new narrative for the organisation to meet the challenges we face.
+The Plan sets out six overarching strategic themes which form the vision for the Council..
+The strategic themes are each underpinned by measures of success and performance indicators.
+The main ways the strategic themes are communicated are via the Council's public website, intranet, Town and Country magazine (the Councils news paper for residents) and Chief Executive's Briefings. - 3.1.2 The Council Plan was developed after extensive consultation with the community, residents, employees, strategic partners and local businesses in order for the priorities to be consistent with their needs and aspirations. - 3.1.3 Measures of success and key actions are cascaded internally through service plans, team business plans and individual performance development reviews.
 Delivery is monitored through: - Quarterly Service Reports reviewed by the Executive Members, Chief Executive and the Corporate Management Team. - Quarterly Corporate Performance Overview Report considered by the Executive. - Quarterly reports for Corporate Services and the Chief Executive's Office together with the quarterly Corporate Performance Overview Report are then considered by the Overview and Scrutiny Commission.
 Quarterly Service Reports for the other directorates are reviewed by the relevant Overview and Scrutiny Panel for their area.